Igor Dodon: Presidency

 Dodon was sworn in on 23 December 2016 in the Palace of the Republic.
 Three days later, the flag of Europe that had flown next to the Moldovan flag from the building of the Moldovan presidential administration was removed.
-On 4 January 2017, in the Dodon met with the president of the breakaway republic of Transnistria Vadim Krasnoselsky.
+On 4 January 2017, Dodon met with the president of the breakaway republic of Transnistria Vadim Krasnoselsky.
 This meeting was the first meeting of the leaders of Moldova and Transnistria in 8 years.
 In October 2017, Dodon signed a law that provides for the reform of the Academy of Sciences of Moldova.

 After being elected president, in an interview with Deutsche Welle, Dodon said:

 In 2018, Belarusian President Alexander Lukashenko was the first foreign head of state to meet Dodon in Moldova.
 Dodon has also acted to make the Russian language mandatory in Moldovan schools.

 On 5 May 2018, Dodon announced a campaign, which would bring legislation into parliament, which would transition Moldova from a parliamentary republic to a presidential republic.
 According to polls carried out in 2019 on the topic of respect for politicians of the Republic of Moldova, Igor Dodon enjoyed the highest trust, ranking first among politicians in which Moldovans.
 In the early years of his presidency, steps were taken to renovate the Presidential Palace in Condrița with the help of the Turkish government.
 Some of the renovations included a play ground for Dodon's young children and a wine cellar.
 The renovated palace was opened on 17 October 2018 by Dodon and Turkish president Recep Tayyip Erdogan.